mathesar-foundation/mathesar-website/faq.md

 Mathesar is similar to Airtable in that it provides a spreadsheet-like interface for working with data.
 However, Mathesar offers several advantages over Airtable and other cloud-based solutions:

 - **Open source and self-hosted**: Mathesar is open source, which means you can run it on your own servers and have full control over your data.
-- **SQL queries**: Mathesar allows you to connect to your database and run SQL queries, providing more flexibility in how you work with your data.
+- **Direct database access**: You'll have direct access to the database that Mathesar sets up.
+You can use SQL to augment Mathesar's functionality, providing more flexibility in how you work with your data.
 - **Postgres ecosystem**: Mathesar can be used alongside any tool that connects to Postgres databases, allowing you to leverage the power of the Postgres ecosystem.
-- **Data ownership**: Mathesar's data is independent of the web interface, so you can keep your database even if you stop using the UI – no migration needed.
+- **Data ownership**: You can keep using your database as a backend even if you stop using Mathesar – no migration needed.
 - **Data validation and integrity**: Mathesar allows for stronger data validation and data integrity, ensuring that your data is clean and consistent.
 - **Flexible data models**: Mathesar's data models can be changed with just a few clicks, providing more flexibility than Airtable's reconfiguration process.
 - **Data Explorer**: Mathesar's Data Explorer allows you to create views from multiple tables easily, a feature not currently offered by Airtable or similar cloud-based solutions.

 Airtable is a mature solution that has been around for a while and as such offers more features than Mathesar.
-However, Mathesar's open-source and self-hosted approach still offers several advantages, such as full control over your data and the ability to connect to your database and run SQL queries.
+However, Mathesar's open source and self-hosted approach still offers several advantages, such as full control over your data and the ability to augment your workflows using SQL.

 These points also apply to similar cloud-based solutions – including SeaTable, Google Tables and Microsoft Lists.